boinkkitty/tp/docs/DeveloperGuide.md

 *{More to be added}*

+**Use case: List a person**

+**MSS**
+1. User requests to list all students by entering the `list` command.
+2. TutorSynch processes the request, ignoring case sensitivity and extra whitespaces.
+3. TutorSynch retrieves all student records from the database.
+4. TutorSynch checks if there are students stored:
+   1. If student exists:
+      1. TutorSynch displays a list of all students.
+      2. Success message is shown: "Listed all students successfully.
+Total entries: * Students"
+   2. If no student exists:
+      1. TutorSynch displays "No students found."
+5. TutorSynch waits for next user command

+   Use case ends.

+**Extensions**

+* 2a.
+Student list is empty
+  * TutorSynch displays "No students found."

+   Use case ends.

+* 4a.
+Unexpected formatting issue when displaying users
+  * TutorSynch displays " Error occured while displaying student information.
+Please check the format and try again."

+   Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.